-In older literature about the Voynich MS it is usually assumed that the MS was indeed sold to Rudolf by John Dee and/or his associate Edward Kelly, but this assumption is based entirely on the theory of W.Voynich.
-Rafal Prinke was the first to analyse this more in depth, and his first analyses may be found at his web site (5).
-This has also been published in Zandbergen and Prinke (2011, 2016) (6).
+In older literature about the Voynich MS it is usually assumed that the MS was indeed sold to Rudolf by John Dee and/or his associate Edward Kelly, but this assumption is based entirely on the theory of Wilfrid Voynich.
+Rafał Prinke has analysed this in more depth, and his results have been published in Zandbergen and Prinke (2011, 2016) (5).
 The following is a summary of the relevant part of this publication.

 As regards the first point, while it may seem challenging to identify the person who wrote a series of numbers on the MS, this has been done by a respectable authority: Andrew G. Watson (see note 3).
 However, significant and consistent differences are found between the way the figure 8 is drawn in the MS (i.e. always starting at the bottom) and how both Dee and Kelly wrote it (always starting at the top).